 Tapeworms (Dipylidium caninum) are one of the most frequently diagnosed intestinal parasites in dogs and cats.
 This long, segmented parasite can grow over two feet long and live in an infected pet’s small intestine for up to three months.
 Most pet parents rush to the nearest veterinary clinic as soon as they see the glistening white proglottids, or tapeworm egg sacs, clinging to their pet’s backside or slithering in the stool.
-What every pet owner wants to know is can this disgusting worm be living inside them?
+What every pet owner wants to know is can humans gets tapeworms from cats or dogs?
 The answer is probably not.

 Before we go further, it’s important to note that while tapeworm infection in dogs and cats is extremely common, human infection with the dog or cat tapeworm is extremely rare.
 Rare as in there have only been a few cases in the U.S. I’m not worried about a two-foot long dog or cat tapeworm winding its way around my intestines.
 The majority of human tapeworm cases reported involve children accidentally eating a flea harboring the infective stage of the parasite.